Honeycomb Heart - opening chapters

 “Just Erwin?
 Not Ms. Merrill?”

-“He sees everything and I trust him more to tell me what, even if he can’t use words.
+“He sees everything and I trust him more to tell me what, even if he can’t speak.
 Come on.
 Think how much outsiders would eat that up.
 ‘Hexian Life Through the Eyes of a Vulture.’
 It would fly off the shelves.”

 Vivian frowned.
-The magazine Masha worked for had a reader base on Hex, of course, but it was also distributed in other parts of the world.
+The magazine Masha worked for had a reader base on Hex, but it was also distributed in other parts of the world.
 And digitally, though she was still a bit confused about what that actually looked like.
-A few people worked at the meadowlands office, taking turns on the only computer in town to electronically send writing to and communicate with their coworkers across the country.
-Though she respected her sister’s writing, that having a wider reach meant there was a paycheck in it for her, the idea of anything from Hex — even just words — being sent out to the rest of the world made her uncomfortable.
+A few people worked at the meadowlands office, taking turns on the only computer in town to electronically send writing to their coworkers across the country.
+Though she respected her sister’s writing, that having a wider reach meant there was a paycheck in it for her, the idea of anything from Hex—even just words—being sent out to the rest of the world made her uncomfortable.
 Ongoing communication and trade with their nearest national neighbors had started not too long before Masha was born, with outsiders stopping by the tinier island off the mainland that served as a trading post.
 Even with that limited trickle of technology and other items entering Hex for the past twenty-five years, they were still incredibly isolated.
 Vivian did not think this was a bad thing.
 After all, it had arisen out of necessity.

 “So?”
 Masha said, interrupting her train of thought.
 “What do you think about that article idea?”

 “I think you need to be careful,” Vivian said.
 “That vulture watched us grow up.
-You start asking him or Ms. Merrill for stories?
+You start asking him for stories?
 For gossip?
 Who knows what they might have on us?”

 Masha looked between Erwin’s favorite perch and the copse of trees where the monkey was still chasing its friends.
 “That’s direct line of sight, yeah.
 I’ve kissed a lot of girls beneath that willow.”